Car Tax increase - save money ahead of the April 2020 changes

-Many new diesel cars sit one band higher for the first year car tax rate.
+Many new diesel cars sit one band higher for the first-year car tax rate.
 This means a petrol car that emits 110g/km of CO2 will cost £150 for the first year, while most equivalent diesel will be £170.
 The reason for this additional charge is that many diesel models across all manufacturers don't currently meet the latest emission standard, known as RDE2.
-This standard is yet to come legally into force and other than the £20 additional cost non-RDE2-compliant vehicles will face no further penalty in future.
+This standard is yet to come legally into force and other than the £20 additional cost non-RDE2-compliant vehicles will face no further penalty in the future.

 The examples below show the savings available on a selection of models if registered before April 2020:

 |Model||First-year VED amount until 31st March 2020||First-year VED amount from 1st April 2020||Saving if registered before April 2020|